sulomhb/McBergbys-Web-App/README.md

 McBergby's Corporation is a Norwegian fast food company, founded in 2018 as a restaurant operated by Suleyman Selcuk, in Skien, Vestfold & Telemark, Norway.
 McBergbys's is best known for its hamburgers, cheeseburgers and french fries.
 Take a look at their brand new website where you can order food easily!

-This was a project I worked with at my first year at high school.
-I may continue developing it in the future..
+This was a project I worked with my first year at high school.

 Technologies used: HTML, CSS, PHP, MySQL.